852-pan0s/ITP4506_Assignment/README.md

 * WAN Tung Ling (tuningwan)

 ## Requirement
-* These HTML files can be run on the server perfectly only so you may need to install xampp first.
+* These HTML files can be ran on the server perfectly only so you may need to install xampp first.